 - In many adoption relationships an ongoing relationship between the birth parents, adoptive parents, and child happens regularly.
 Others choose to not have contact after the adoption placement.
+However, as a birth parent you will not have any legal rights to visitation.
 Learn more about post-placement communication also known as open adoptions.

 Will placing my baby for adoption cost me anything?

 - Many who are pregnant and considering adoption wonder about the “cost of putting a child up for adoption.”
 Normally all expenses are paid for by the hopeful adoptive family that you connect with through your adoption professional.
 These expenses can include living expenses, counseling before and after the adoption placement, medical care during your pregnancy, and legal expenses.

 Can I change my mind?